foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 On 5 August's commit, I added about 200 entries, hitting 1000 rows.
 I also realized I made a terrible mistake as my gunsmith engrams were full, meaning I did not get any for about 200 entries.
 At least gunsmith engrams are not pale heart related, so I think it's not an issue.
 On the older dataset, the percentage of a gunsmith engram dropping was about 17.07%.
 My preliminary investigation also showed no correlation between gunsmith engrams and the rest of the columns, so for now I will forget about them.

 Another thing I realized - there is a bug where there is no rank up banner or reputation gauge for ghost, which coincidentally gives a pale heart engram.
 This might explain why sometimes I got more than 1 pale heart engram, or a pale heart engram from a stigma.
-I will correct for this issue in the newer version of the dataset.
+I will correct for this issue in the newer version of the dataset.\

+I declare I have no conflict of interest to note in making this dataset and analysis, and have received no funding whatsoever from any party.